 Images transmitted or received over the Internet have moved in interstate or foreign commerce.
-It is for you to determine, however, if the material containing the visual depiction had been transmitted or received over the Internet or was produced using materials that had been transmitted or received over the Internet.
+It is for you to determine, however, if the visual depiction or depictions had been transmitted or received over the Internet.

-Eighth Circuit Manual of Model Jury Instructions Criminal, § 6.18.2252A(1) (2007)(modified); Government's Proposed Instruction No. 4.
+Eighth Circuit Manual of Model Jury Instructions Criminal, §6.18.2252A(2) (2007); Government's Proposed Instruction No. 4.